 Pursuant to Michigan Compiled Law §600.2946(2), manufacturers and sellers of defective products are only liable if a plaintiff can prove that the product was not reasonably safe at the time that it left the control of the maker or seller.
 Additionally, the injured claimant needs to present evidence that there is a practical alternative design that would have prevented the harm—without impairing that product’s usefulness.

-Often, this is a difficult standard to meet, especially for claimant’s who are underprepared and recovering from an injury.
+Often, this is a difficult standard to meet, especially for claimant’s who are without an experience attorney.
 Typically, a plaintiff will need to work with an expert witness who can testify as to why the product failed, as well as to provide a viable alternative design.
 Furthermore, a well-versed dangerous drugs lawyer in Michigan could help a claimant injured by a dangerous drug to evaluate the reasons for their damages and to identify experts who could help to prove a claim.

 Proving that any product caused an injury is a difficult legal hurdle.
 However, the prospects for recovery are even more daunting when they applied to drugs.
 Mich.
 Comp.
 Law. §600.2946(5) provides that a drug maker is rarely liable for an injury when the drug passed all FDA-required testing and the labeling followed all FDA requirements.
 In other words, the makers of common drugs such as Tylenol are likely never at-fault in a dangerous drug case.